pearcej/cpp4python/_sources/Functions/DefiningFunctions.rst

 For this program :ref:`Swap Inputs <lst_swap_inputs>` to reverse the order of the integers the users types in, the function ``swap_values(...)`` must be able to change the values of the arguments.
 Try removing one or both of the "&" 's in this code to see what happens.

+Analyze the two similar programs that involve parameter passing below:

+..  activecode:: questionexample1
+    :coach:
+    :language: cpp

+    #include <iostream>
+    using namespace std;

+    int func(int &var1, int &var2){
+        int temp;
+        temp = var1;
+        var1 = var2;
+        var2 = temp;
+        return 0;
+    }

+    int main(){
+        int num1 = 2;
+        int num2 = 3;

+        func(num1, num2);
+        cout << num1 << ", " << num2 << endl;

+        return 0;
+    }

+..  activecode:: questionexample2
+    :coach:
+    :language: cpp

+    #include <iostream>
+    using namespace std;

+    int func(int var1, int var2){
+        int temp;
+        temp = var1;
+        var1 = var2;
+        var2 = temp;
+        return 0;
+    }

+    int main(){
+        int num1 = 2;
+        int num2 = 3;

+        func(num1, num2);
+        cout << num1 << ", " << num2 << endl;

+        return 0;
+    }

+.. mchoice:: question1_1
+   :answer_a: The "&" forces variables to change in the global scope, resulting in the two variables not exclusively changing inside of the function.
+   :answer_b: The "&" references the location in memory of the two variables, resulting in the two variables switching memory references.
+   :answer_c: The "&" in this function is incorrectly used, resulting in an overlapping memory reference.
+   :answer_d: None of the above
+   :correct: b
+   :feedback_a: No, "&" has nothing to do with altering integers in the global scope.
+   :feedback_b: Correct!
+   :feedback_c: No, the use of "&" here is correct.
+Read over the active code 4 example earlier in the section.
+   :feedback_d: No, one of the above is definitely true.

+   Why does adding the "&" to parameters in the **func** function cause the output to be a different result?

 -----------------------------------------------------------------

 Arrays as Parameters in Functions